rarous/now-playing/README.md

 WebAudio based server for recognizing now plaing music in audio stream.

+## Armbian setting

+This server is intended to run on Raspberry Pi 3B+ with Armbian distribution.

 WebAudio need audio backend installed on the machine:

 ```shell